huggingface/nanotron/README.md

 ```

 We also support a set of flavors that you can install using `pip install -e [$FLAVOR]`:
- - `dev`: Used is you are developping in `brrr`.
+ - `dev`: Used is you are developping in `nanotron`.
 It installs in particular our linter mechanism.
 On top of that you have to run `pre-commit install` afterwards.
  - `test`: We use `pytest` in order to run out testing suite.
 In order to run tests in parallel, it will install `pytest-xdist`, which you can leverage by running `pytest -n 12 tests` (12 is the number of parallel test)
  - `s3fs`: Used if you want to save/load checkpoints directly from s3.
 It uses `s3fs` and consequently might be slow.
 We are working on an improve mechanism